TxMQ/aviator-core/docs/gettingstarted/README.md

 Fortunately, Aviator Core makes it easy for Java developers who don't know much about DLT to build DLT applications.

+### Introduction

+You may want to review [Developing Hashgraph Applications Using Aviator Core Framework (presentation)](../dev-with-aviator-core/index.html) before getting started if you're new to Aviator Core Framework.

 ### Prerequisites
 * Java 10+ (OpenJDK 11 preferred)
 * Maven